patrickdlogan/cstrjs/README.md

 # CSTR #

 A CSTR Variable is like a spreadsheet cell.
+One-way constraint variables with lazy mark and sweep dependency maintenance.

 ### What is this repository for? ###